Frameshift mutation: Transcription and translation

 After DNA replication, the reading of a selected section of genetic information is accomplished by transcription.

 Nucleotides containing the genetic information are now on a single strand messenger template called mRNA.
 The mRNA is incorporated with a subunit of the ribosome and interacts with an rRNA.
 The genetic information carried in the codons of the mRNA are now read (decoded) by anticodons of the tRNA.
-As each codon (triplet) is read, amino acids are being joined together until a stop codon (UAG, UGA or UAA) is reached.
+As each codon (triplet) is read, amino acids are being joined until a stop codon (UAG, UGA or UAA) is reached.
 At this point the polypeptide (protein) has been synthesised and is released.
 For every 1000 amino acid incorporated into the protein, no more than one is incorrect.
 This fidelity of codon recognition, maintaining the importance of the proper reading frame, is accomplished by proper base pairing at the ribosome A site, GTP hydrolysis activity of EF-Tu a form of kinetic stability, and a proofreading mechanism as EF-Tu is released.

 Frameshifting may also occur during prophase translation, producing different proteins from overlapping open reading frames, such as the gag-pol-env retroviral proteins.
 This is fairly common in viruses and also occurs in bacteria and yeast (Farabaugh, 1996).
 Reverse transcriptase, as opposed to RNA Polymerase II, is thought to be a stronger cause of the occurrence of frameshift mutations.
 In experiments only 3–13% of all frameshift mutations occurred because of RNA Polymerase II.
 In prokaryotes the error rate inducing frameshift mutations is only somewhere in the range of .0001 and .00001.

 There are several biological processes that help to prevent frameshift mutations.
 Reverse mutations occur which change the mutated sequence back to the original wild type sequence.
 Another possibility for mutation correction is the use of a suppressor mutation.
 This offsets the effect of the original mutation by creating a secondary mutation, shifting the sequence to allow for the correct amino acids to be read.
 Guide RNA can also be used to insert or delete Uridine into the mRNA after transcription, this allows for the correct reading frame.

 Codon-triplet importance

-A codon is a set of three nucleotides, a triplet that code for a certain amino acid.
+A codon is a set of three nucleotides, a triplet that codes for a certain amino acid.
 The first codon establishes the reading frame, whereby a new codon begins.
 A protein's amino acid backbone sequence is defined by contiguous triplets.
 Codons are key to translation of genetic information for the synthesis of proteins.
 The reading frame is set when translating the mRNA begins and is maintained as it reads one triplet to the next.
 The reading of the genetic code is subject to three rules the monitor codons in mRNA.
 First, codons are read in a 5' to 3' direction.
 Second, codons are nonoverlapping and the message has no gaps.
 The last rule, as stated above, that the message is translated in a fixed reading frame.